listening in relationships skill emotionally supportive partner communication

 why some momories feel stronger than others

-Unlike hearing, listening in relationships means tuning in with empathy, curiosity, and compassion.
+Listening in relationships means tuning in with empathy, curiosity and compassion.
 It is about making the other person feel seen and safe and not about waiting for your turn to speak.

-According to a meta-analysis led by Itzchakov and Reis, high-quality listening leads to deeper relational intimacy, enhances mutual trust, and reduces conflict escalation.
-The emotional impact of feeling heard cannot be overstated, it creates intimacy, builds respect, and affirms identity.
+According to a meta-analysis led by Itzchakov and Reis (2023), high-quality listening leads to deeper relational intimacy, enhances mutual trust, and reduces conflict escalation.
+The emotional impact of feeling heard cannot be overstated, it creates intimacy, builds respect and affirms identity.

-Even in emotionally charged conversations, research from the Journal of Family Psychology shows that active listening reduces defensiveness and results in greater relationship satisfaction even when resolving conflicts.
+Even in emotionally charged conversations, research from Psychology Today by Gardenswartz (2024) shows that active listening reduces defensiveness and results in greater relationship satisfaction even when resolving conflicts.

 Why Listening Is Often Overlooked

 Listening is quiet.
 It does not demand the spotlight.
-In a culture that values performance over presence.
-But in our current world, listening gets buried under advice-giving, distraction, and multitasking.
-We lose sight of the fact that most of the time what people need most is to be heard and not fixed.
+In a culture that values performance over presence, listening gets buried under advice-giving, distraction and multitasking.
+We lose sight of the fact that most of the time what people need most is to be listen to and not fixed.

 Some reasons why listening is often neglected: